 INSIGHTS BY GEOGRAPHY

 Countries such as the US, China, and South Korea have been showing impressive growth in the development of esports games, the number of players, audience, and infrastructure.
 In recent years many arenas have been built across the globe, with well-designed sitting arrangements, and the arenas are well equipped with gaming equipment, lighting, screens, and supporting equipment.
 China's esports industry has the world's largest number of gamers.
 Over 600 million people play games on phones, computers, or game consoles.
-However, the US remains the most important esports market with large average spending per customer, high gaming penetration, and young and responsive demographics.
+However, the US remains the most important market with large average spending per customer, high gaming penetration, and young and responsive demographics.
 The growth in the US is still strong, with respect to the increasing viewership and audience figures.
-In recent years, the APAC has emerged as the most potential market with the growing number of gamers as well as tournaments.
+In recent years, the APAC has emerged as the most potential market with the growing number of gamers as well as esports tournaments.

-Europe has been one of the most important regions in the development of the esports industry.
+Europe has been one of the most important regions in the development of the electronic sports market.
 Some of the first organizations that made esports popular, especially in the West, originate from Europe.
 Electronics Sports League is one of the world’s largest esports organizations, which has its origins in Germany.
 The company has helped build and shape esports from small community events to record-breaking events, including the Intel Extreme Masters in Katowice and ESL One in Cologne.
 Europe accounts for almost one-third of all global esports revenues and hosts more than 70 million viewers.

 INSIGHTS BY VENDORS

-Esports is a booming industry, where skilled video gamers play competitively.
+Electronic sports is a booming industry, where skilled video gamers play competitively.
 As baseball, basketball, and football are competitive, esports encompasses competition across a variety of video games.
 This industry includes traditional sports-related games such as NBA2K and FIFA and notably games such as League of Legends, Counter-Strike, and Dota.
-Valve, Activision, Riot Games, and EA have, for many years, brought to gamers some of the most detailed, deep, and competitive multiplayer games.
+Valve, Activision, Riot Games, and EA have, for many years, brought to audiences some of the most detailed, deep, and competitive multiplayer games.
 These publishers set the standard and create experiences that are brimming with competitiveness.
 Blizzard is well experienced in the world of professional gaming.
 The games such as Starcraft, Warcraft, and now Overwatch makes for some of the entertainment, popular, and lucrative pro-gaming scenes.

 The global esports market research report includes revenue and forecast insights for the following segments: